GreyGnome/SFAudioShield/README.md

 Get the player at https://www.sparkfun.com/products/10628

-Requires #define SD_FAT_VERSION 20111205 of the Arduino SdFat library.
-The Arduino's builtin SdFat library will likely not work. :-(
+Requires #define SD_FAT_VERSION 20111205 of the Arduino SdFat library (or newer).
+The Arduino's builtin SdFat library may not work. :-(

 Also requires the digitalWriteFast library.